 PRP

-Platelet-rich plasma, or PRP, is used for some cases of tendinitis and arthritis.
+Platelet-rich plasma (PRP) is used in some instances of tendinitis and arthritis.
 Platelet-rich plasma comes from whole blood.
-We spin the blood in a centrifuge, separating the cells from the plasma.
+We spin the blood in a centrifuge to separate the cells from the plasma.
 This plasma contains a high concentration of platelets, which have growth factors.
 We inject this plasma into joints and tendons to improve healing and reduce inflammation.

 Combined PRP and hyaluronic acid

-Perhaps combining the two is better than just the one.
-Indeed, recent evidence suggests that a combined PRP and hyaluronic acid is better than PRP alone for knee arthritis.
-This positive effect occurs at 3.
-6, and 12 months.
+Perhaps combining the two is preferable to either alone.
+Indeed, recent evidence suggests that combined PRP and hyaluronic acid are superior to PRP alone in knee arthritis.
+This positive effect occurs at 3, 6, and 12 months.

 Arthrosamid injeciton for knee arthritis

 So, are cortisone injections bad for you?
 In general, we think that cortisone injections can still be used safely for some conditions.
-However, we use cortisone less for many diseases and substitute it for other injections such as hyaluronic acid and PRP.
+However, we use cortisone less frequently for many diseases and substitute it with other injections, such as hyaluronic acid and PRP.
 It would be best to ask your doctor about these options to find the best one.
-Finally, you should see a doctor who has experience in ultrasound-guided injections.
+Finally, you should consult a physician experienced in ultrasound-guided injections.

 Related topics: